Aniket-Kajal/Calculator-app/README.md

 Building a web calculator is a great project, especially if you have just started learning JavaScript.
 This project covers the interactions with UI and key JavaScript methods.

-The app performs many functionalities that include addition, subtraction, multiplication, division, delete, all-clear, and the ability to use decimal numbers in performing these operations.
+This app performs many functionalities that include addition, subtraction, multiplication, division, delete, all-clear, and the ability to use decimal numbers in performing these operations.

 ** Another functionality that this app performs is retrieving data from past calculations that the user might have performed